-2) Application Scenarios for the Quantum Internet [draft-irtf-qirg-quantum-internet-use-cases-08]
+2) Application Scenarios for the Quantum Internet [b-I-D.qirg-use-cases-14]

 This document provides an overview of some applications expected to be used on the Quantum Internet, and then categorizes them using various classification schemes.
 Some general requirements for the Quantum Internet are also discussed.
 The intent of this document is to describe a framework for applications, and describe a few selected application scenarios for the Quantum Internet.